jnozzi/cocoadev.com/markdown/HowToUsePointers.md

         int *pointer;

 In a list of several variables, each pointer variable needs its own pointer operator; if you do this:
-    General/NSObject* myObject1,myObject2:// one's a pointer, one's not instead of     General/NSObject *myObject1,*myObject2;// probably what you wanted
+    NSObject* myObject1,myObject2:// one's a pointer, one's not instead of     NSObject *myObject1,*myObject2;// probably what you wanted

 When you see something like this: (void **)....